Start your family tree

 A letter in the Leicester Journal reporting on the Irish famine.
 Read in full.

 By 1855, over 33% of the Irish population was dead or had migrated.
-In the modern day, there are still fewer people on the island than there were in 1841.
-The impact of the famine was thus massive.
-It transformed the society, politics and culture of the country.
+In the modern day, there are still fewer people on the island than there were in 1841 - a haunting reminder of the famine’s colossal impact on Irish society, politics, and culture.

 Find out if your ancestors experienced the Irish famine.